 See also Jewish Liturgy generally.

 The evening service that begins Yom Kippur is commonly known as Kol Nidre, named for the prayer that begins the service.
 "Kol nidre" means "all vows," and in this prayer, we ask G-d to annul all personal vows we may make in the next year.
 It refers only to vows between the person making them and G-d, such as "If I pass this test, I'll pray every day for the next 6 months!"
-The YouTube recording above is the traditional melody (though I don't usually hear it with backup singers).
+The YouTube recording is the traditional melody (though I don't usually hear it with backup singers).

 This prayer has often been held up by anti-Semites as proof that Jews are untrustworthy (we do not keep our vows), and for this reason the Reform movement removed it from the liturgy for a while.
 In fact, the reverse is true: we make this prayer because we take vows so seriously that we consider ourselves bound even if we make the vows under duress or in times of stress when we are not thinking straight.
-This prayer gave comfort to those who were converted to Christianity by torture in various inquisitions, yet felt unable to break their vow to follow Christianity.
+This prayer gave comfort to those who were converted to Christianity by torture and threats of expulsion in various awful times, yet felt unable to break their vow to follow Christianity.
 In recognition of this history, the Reform movement restored this prayer to its liturgy.

 There are many additions to the regular liturgy (there would have to be, to get such a long service <grin>).
 Perhaps the most important addition is the confession of the sins of the community, which is inserted into the Shemoneh Esrei (Amidah) prayer.
 Note that all sins are confessed in the plural (we have done this, we have done that), emphasizing communal responsibility for sins.